 The steps involved in making measurements are detailed in this section.
-The following sections outline how to setup and prepare your HPX for field use.
+The following sections outline how to setup and prepare your PMX2-DL for field use.

-Both the 500 kHz delay line and contact style transducers can be used with the HPX.
-The low frequency 500 kHz transducer uses a modified 'auto zero' method to account for the rubber delay line.
-All standard contact transducers require a manual zero using the disk at the top of the gauge (battery disk).
-Both transducer types can be zeroed using any 'standalone' test specimen and performing a 'one point calibration' using the 'second point' option in the CAL menu (MATL 2PT).
-This can only be done in the pulse-echo (P-E) measurement mode.
-The zero procedure compensates for variations in hardware and transducers.
+Both delay line and contact style transducers can be used with the PMX2-DL.
+The delay line and pencil style transducers do not require a 'transducer zero', as they use the end of the delay line as starting 'zero point'.
+However, contact style transducers will require a manual zero, using the disk at the top of the gauge (battery disk), and can only be performed if the measure mode is set to pulse-echo (P-E).
+The zero procedure compensates for variations in hardware and between transducers.

 In all modes the sound velocity must be determined.
 The sound velocity is used to convert the transit time to a physical length.
-The sound velocity can be selected from a material chart in the manual, selected from a material list in the HPX, or for greater precision determined from a mechanically measured sample of the test material.
+The sound velocity can be selected from a material chart in the manual, selected from a material list in the PMX2-DL, or for greater precision determined from a mechanically measured sample of the test material.
 To enter the velocity from a table, look up the material on the chart in the appendix of this manual and refer to the section below on Calibration to a Known Velocity.
-To determine the velocity of a single sample, refer to the Material Calibration section on page 36.
+To determine the velocity of a single sample, refer to the Material Calibration section on page 38.

-For more accuracy over a smaller thickness range, a two-point calibration can be performed using a minimum and maximum test sample representative of the thickness range.
-This procedure is outlined on page 38.
+For extreme accuracy over a small thickness range, a two-point calibration can be performed using a minimum and maximum test sample representative of the thickness range.
+This procedure is outlined on page 40.